ekairos/studiofx/README.md

 The website has been designed to respond to the following scenarios:

-- As a client, I want to check previous work to estimate the outcome quality of my project with StudioFX should they match the service required.
+- As a client, I want to check previous work to estimate the outcome quality of my project with StudioFX should they present the service required.
 	- To satisfy this demand, the video sampling previous work is present on the landing page.
 	- The gallery is accessible from landing page.
 Priority is given to media visibility over text content.
 It pictures the full range of services and skills provided while a sub-menu filters diverse types of projects.
 	- A basic presentation of the Studio and the core team members is provided to give a feel of how they work and how they interact in collaborative projects with their clients.